Skip to main content

 Due to the wide range of factors involved, determining central air installation cost is best done by contacting a reputable HVAC contractor in your area.
 The final price fluctuates based on a number of factors, including the local market, condition of the home and area climate.
 It also depends upon the type of system.
 Carrier air conditioners, for example, offer a variety of energy efficiency or SEER2* ratings, various types of comfort-enhancing technologies and even sound ratings.
 Installed costs might range from anywhere between $3,000 to $15,000 or more.
 As mentioned previously, these are rough estimates and don’t include an indoor unit like a furnace, evaporator coil, modifications to ductwork or other complex installations.

 That’s quite a range!
 It’s important to note that while some people might be surprised by cost of a new air conditioner, there are numerous benefits to installing one.
 A new air conditioner is likely to be more efficient than your old unit and can help reduce your monthly cooling utility bills.
 Newer air conditioners can be quieter than older units, come with a warranty for peace of mind, and use refrigerants that offer lower global warming potential, thereby reducing environmental impact.
-Additionally, there are several ways to make central air conditioner prices more manageable, including promotional rebates at select times of year utility company rebates, financing options through your dealer, lease-to-own options and Federal tax credits.
+Additionally, there are several ways to make central air unit prices more manageable, including promotional rebates at select times of year utility company rebates, financing options through your dealer, lease-to-own options and Federal tax credits.
 To find out more, check out our dedicated rebate, Federal tax credit and and financing web pages.

 In addition to the cost of the actual equipment, final installation costs will vary depending upon a number of factors.
 For example, a typical split-system central AC will require an indoor unit, an outdoor unit, ductwork and a thermostat.
 That means wiring, copper refrigerant tubing between the indoor and outdoor units, venting for the indoor unit if it’s a gas, propane or oil furnace, and other considerations.
 Also, are you updating to a new system in an older home, or is it a new construction installation?
 Are the existing refrigerant lines and ductwork usable or do they need to be replaced or repaired?
 Are you considering a zoned system?
 The answers to these questions all affect total pricing.